galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 > >
 > > > <solution-title></solution-title>
 > > >
 > > > 1.
-Some marker genes, such as `MS4A1` or `LEF1`, are only expressed in a few clusters (clusters 6+11 and clusters 4+7, respectively).
+Some marker genes, such as `MS4A1` or `CD8A`, are only expressed in a few clusters (clusters 6+11 and clusters 1+8, respectively).
 > > > 2.
-The marker genes `TREM1`, `LYZ` and `PPBP` are all expressed in the same clusters (0, 3, 5, 10 and 12).
+The marker gene `CD3D` is expressed in multiple clusters (1, 2, 4, 7 and 8).
 Overlapping expression profiles imply similar cell types since similar cell types have similar marker genes upregulated.
-The low expression of `PPBP` in particular will make cell-type annotation with this marker gene difficult.
+In this case, `CD3D` expression classifies the cells in these clusters as T-cells.
 > > >
 > > {: .solution}
 > >